willitcode/cycle-screensaver/README.md

 Open a pull request!
 I'm happy to accept any useful contributions.
 That's what open-source is for!

 If you can think of another screensaver-like program that should be implemented, fork it, implement it, and open a PR.
 I'd love to add some more programs, I just can't think of any off the top of my head.
-(See below for some notes on asciiquarium)
+(See below for some notes on asciiquarium and pipes.sh)

 ## Why isn't asciiquarium in here?